Ellenki College of Engineering and Technology

 Ellenki College of Engineering and Technology, known as ECET was founded in the year 1999 and is located in Hyderabad, Telangana.
-The college is affiliated to Jawaharlal Nehru Technological University, Hyderabad.
+The college is an Autonomous Institution affiliated to Jawaharlal Nehru Technological University, Hyderabad.
 The campus is located in the Hyderabad city suburbs near BHEL, Patancheru area.
 The campus is about 18 km from JNTU-Hyderabad University with its own transport facility connecting all major areas of Hyderabad.